 The Ambassador Developer Control Plane is the first thing that’s made us feel like we have a single pane of glass on what is deployed into our cluster, and a great experience deploying those things!
 We code, ship and run apps using one set of tools that work together.

 Route traffic and secure access to your services with Edge Stack

 State-of-the-art L4/L7 traffic management.
 Integrated observability and Service Catalog for fast incident response.

 Ambassador provided an easy path forward at Greenlight for Kubernetes adoption and empowering self sufficient engineering teams.
 The first class support we received in addition to their rock solid engineering gives us great confidence in our partnership.

-Our software doesn’t run anywhere outside of Kubernetes.
-This lets us take full advantage of Kubernetes, and build software that is fully idiomatic with the Kubernetes and top Cloud Native Computing Foundation (CNCF) open source projects.
+The Ambassador Developer Control Plane doesn’t run anywhere outside of Kubernetes.
+This lets you take full advantage of Kubernetes, and build software that is fully idiomatic with the Kubernetes and top Cloud Native Computing Foundation (CNCF) open source projects.

 With a declarative, self-service model built on Kubernetes Custom Resource Definitions, Emissary-Ingress is the most popular Envoy Proxy-based Kubernetes Ingress Controller and API Gateway.
 The Ambassador Labs team donated Emissary-Ingress to the CNCF and it was accepted as an Incubation project in March 2021.

 Originally built to solve our own challenges developing microservices in Kubernetes, the Ambassador Labs team donated the Telepresence to the CNCF in 2018 after recognizing that many developers were facing the same problem.
 Shipped in early 2021, Telepresence 2 solves similar problems for entire Kubernetes teams instead of just single developers.